PelionIoT/mbed-connector-api-python/docs/source/examples.rst

 Enable debug
 -------------
-If you want debug messages to be printed to the terminal, you need to enable debug for your mdc_api object.
+If you want debug messages to be printed to the terminal, you need to enable debug for your mbed_connector_api object.
 By default, debugging displays all notification channel messages.

 .. code-block:: python

-    # x is an initialized mdc_api object
+    # x is an initialized mbed_connector_api object
     x.debug(True) # Turn on debug